SFTtech/kevin/doc/setup.md

 #### Testing

-* You can directly run Chantal without all the other fuzz.
+* You can **directly run Chantal** without all the other fuzz and see how it will build stuff.
 * Kevin would do the same thing in the container/VM.
 * To test, invoke `python3 -m chantal --help` and be enlightnened.
   * You can run Chantal inside your project without cloning it: